Are you at risk for carpal tunnel syndrome?

 The numbness, tingling, and pain that are the hallmarks of CTS begin gradually.
 They are often worse at night.
 Another classic indicator of CTS is waking up and needing to shake out the hand to make the symptoms stop.
 This is known as the “flick sign.”
 Sensations like these may come and go at first.

-Constant numbness and weakness of the hand are often later signs of CTS.
+Weakness of the hand can be another, later sign of CTS.
 You may have difficulty performing fine motor tasks like buttoning your clothes.

 If CTS is left untreated, nerve damage can cause the symptoms to become permanent.
 Fortunately, treatments are available.